stellar/stellar-protocol/drafts/draft-0003.md

 #### Pending Response

-A Pending response will have a `200` http status code and `pending` as the `status` value.
+A Pending response will have a `200` HTTP status code and `pending` as the `status` value.
 It means that the issuer needs to asynchronously validate the transaction.
 The user should resubmit the transaction after a given timeout.

 Parameters: